What do you call an out-of-the-blue text from my brother-in-law featuring a mysterious picture of a banged-up boho cabinet sitting at the curb?

 Once the Saltwash layer is completely dry, paint your top color over everything.
 After you distress the piece, the Saltwash’ed texture and colors show through with an authentic weather-beaten look like your furniture has been happily sitting outside by the seashore for a few summers.

 To finish my cabinet, I removed the door, painted the interior turquoise and added a new top from reclaimed wood to cover up those weird bubbles.

 The piece has such a cool coastal vibe to it now, I decided to use it in my sunroom to store a big stack of colorful beach towels.
 If you are out back swimming in the pool, you can just grab a towel on your way inside.

 And if you are out and about in your neighborhood and come across any furniture on the curb, text me!
 I’m so happy my brother-in-law did.

 Thank you, Adam!

 All Things New Again is a family-owned furniture and paint boutique located in Leesburg, Virginia (about an hour or so west of Washington, D.C.).
 We make old furniture beautiful again—and we can teach YOU how to do it too.
-We offer a Learn How to Paint Furniture Class every month jam-packed with tips and techniques to help you paint like a pro!
+We offer furniture painting classes every month jam-packed with tips and techniques to help you paint like a pro!
 Click here for details.